Maslow’s Hierarchy of Needs Theory explained

 This needs category also includes the security of a roof over one’s head.
 If you make the transition to work: steady work, for instance a long-term contract, provides stability and security for the long term.
 This ensures security with respect to housing and providing for the family.

 People are social beings and need social contacts.
 They wish to belong to a group.
 Friendship, acceptance, love and belonging and caring for other people and intimacy are important needs.
 Transition to work: an employee will only invest time in social contacts on the work floor and be loyal to colleagues when they have been given the security of a long-term contract.
 The employee now feels that they are more a part of the group.

 After investing in social contacts, people need self esteem and recognition for what they do (Recognition Needs).
 Examples of esteem needs are strength, self-belief, respect from others and self respect is crucial in this.
-Only then will they need esteem, recognition and respect from other people.
+Only then will they need self esteem, recognition and respect from other people.

 Transition to the work place: The employer holds a motivator with this needs category.
 Apart from the height of the salary, there are other factors that can motivate an employee.
 As a result, compliments, trust and autonomy become important motivators for an employee.
 This is a great example of self esteem and it’s value.